ThomasWharton/manga-quiz/README.md

 ![Result Window](docs/screenshots/result-window.png)

-Should the user try to submit a score without first inputting a username into the input field, an alert message will be presented telling them to enter a username.
+Should the user try to submit a score without first inputting a username, an alert message will be presented telling them to enter a username.

 ### Leaderboard Window